 Need an Appointment Immediately?
 Call (801) 505-5277 or Click Here

 If you have diabetes, routine podiatry appointments can reduce your risk of neuropathy (permanent nerve damage).
 At Advanced Foot & Ankle Center, the experienced podiatrists specialize in the treatment and prevention of neuropathy.
-To make an appointment at the practice in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, and St. George, Utah, call the nearest office or click the online booking feature today.
+To make an appointment at the practice in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, St. George, Santaquin, and South Ogden, Utah, call the nearest office or click the online booking feature today.

 Neuropathy refers to nerve damage.
 It’s characterized by a variety of uncomfortable symptoms, including tingling, numbness, and burning.
 As the condition progresses, it can even affect your ability to maintain your balance or control your bowels and bladder.